RobinMeneust/CY-Path/README.md

     - "Y" : Give a number between 0 and 8.
 It's the y (vertical) coordinate of the position where you want to move your pawn
     - Here we consider that (0,0) will place a fence going from (0,0) to (0,2) if it's vertical or (0,0) to (2,0) if it's horizontal.
 So the coordinates given here correspond to leftmost and uppermost point of the fence
 - If any of the given input are incorrect we ask the same question to the user over and over again

-### Concerning the JavaFX application

-The window opens after you entered the number of player (so when the game really start) It's still under developement so all functionalities aren't available and it needs more testing

-For now you can only:
-- Choose your mode by clicking the button: Placing fences or moving your pawn
-- See the possible moves your pawn can do
-- Move the pawn by clicking an available cell, but in this version you have to click twice the button (used to change modes), to update the board, and a player can move twice and there is not pawn displayed
-- See where a fence can be placed on the board by moving your mouse above the cells (green = it can be placed and red = it's not a valid position) to rotate the fence use the mouse wheel on the board

 ## Documentation